-The SFD process and the science behind it are highly technical and scientific, so explaining should be left to the scientists, of which we certainly hope to have contribute to our site in the future.
-There is a very interesting and in-depth article on the real deal science behind it on High Times, which we highly recommend.
+The SFD process and the science behind it is highly technical and scientific, so explaining should be left to the scientists, of which we certainly hope to have contribute to our site in the future.
+There is a very interesting and in depth article on the real deal science behind it on High Times, which we highly recommend.

 Propane Hash Oil (PHO)

 Propane extraction is another form of producing cannabis concentrates with higher terpene density than traditional BHO.
 That being said, this method does still use a toxic and flammable solvent, propane, which is similar to butane and needs to be purged off completely and carefully.

 Propane extraction is similar to CO2 in that it produces extremely flavorful concentrates.
 The science behind it has to do with the ability to purge at much lower temperature and therefore keeping more of the fragile terpene hydrocarbons intact.
 For this same reason, it’s also easier to get the wax more fully purged, keeping a low final PPM of the solvent in the final product.

 Rounding out the solvent-based extraction methods is ethanol, which many extraction outfits believe to be one of the best.
 This advanced tactic utilizes ethanol, which is less combustible in this form than butane and yet still as efficient at pulling the cannabinoids and terpenes from the plant matter.

 Another benefit of ethanolic extraction is that the solvent is generally considered safe by the FDA and is commonly used as food preservative in a wide range of applications.
 Butane does not share this same safety, which means that the residual butane is far more dangerous for consumption.